-The Statewide Gambling Therapy Service has partnered with Sue Bertossa who is a Margaret Tobin Award winner for her work with Aboriginal people.
-Sue works from our Port Adelaide office and provides a tailored service adapted specifically for the needs of Aboriginal and Torres Strait Islander people.
+The Statewide Gambling Therapy Service has worked with Sue Bertossa who is a Margaret Tobin Award winner for her work with Aboriginal people.
+Sue works with Ben Riley and they provide a tailored service adapted specifically for the needs of Aboriginal and Torres Strait Islander people.

 The modified program delivers the same high-class therapy that mainstream clients receive but there is more flexibility in how the service is offered.

 Meeting places can be negotiated outside of the clinic and clients are able to set the pace of treatment and they have phone access to a therapist between sessions.
-At the end of treatment Sue will help each client develop a follow up plan that suits their circumstances.
+At the end of treatment Sue and Ben help each client develop a follow up plan that suits their circumstances.
 They are supported in their work by aboriginal project officers.